X

 Variety

-When compared to most conventional beers, craft beers usually offer a novel flavor experience with each sip.
+Craft beers usually offer a novel flavor experience with each sip compared to most conventional beers.

 A Personal Touch